 Spring Lake is a gorgeous town with some amazing old homes with large porches.
 It has been a major destination on the shore since 1892!
 According to Wikipedia, “during the “Gilded Age” of the late 19th and early 20th centuries, Spring Lake developed into a coastal resort for members of New York City and Philadelphia high society, in similar fashion to the settlements of Newport, Rhode Island and Bar Harbor, Maine.”

 Today, turn-of-the-century architecture borders the wide tree-lined streets which surround a large lake.
 There is a nice downtown shopping area with many good restaurants,, bakeries, cafes and shops.
 I highly recommend a visit when you are in the area, as it is one of my favorite small downtowns in the US.

 Another fun spot is Spring Lake Seafood.
-At 1300 Third Ave.
+At 1300 3rd Ave.
 It was formerly On Third Cafe & Coffee Company where I had been several time in the past.
-They are open for breakfast and lunch.
+They are open for lunch and dinner.

-There are some wonderful boutiques and galleries on Third Ave as well with many specializing on gifts and home accessories.
-Whimsicality Bed Bath Home at 1219 Third Ave. is one of the best.
-I also enjoyed visiting Artisan Spirit at 1317 Third Ave. featuring the works of many local artists and designers.
+There are some wonderful boutiques and galleries on 3rd Ave. as well with many specializing on gifts and home accessories.
+Whimsicality Home Interiors at 1219 3rd Ave. is one of the best.
+I also enjoy visiting Artisan Spirit at 1317 3rd Ave. featuring the works of many local artists and designers.
 The quality is excellent.

-Euphemia Gallery of Art & Framing, at 1319 Third Ave., features art, framing and gifts.
+Euphemia Gallery of Art & Framing, at 1319 3rd Ave., features art, framing and gifts.

-Design Domaine Gallery at 306 Morris Ave. just off of Third Ave. has a large selections of original paintings, many with a beach or nautical theme.
+Design Domaine Gallery at 306 Morris Ave. just off of 3rd Ave. has a large selections of original paintings, many with a beach or nautical theme.

-Recently opened in early 2019 is Dune Donuts & Bagels for donuts, bagels, bagel sandwiches and more.
+Opened in early 2019 is Dune Donuts & Bagels for donuts, bagels, bagel sandwiches and more.
 On my last trip, I had two small donuts that were excellent!
+1408 3rd Ave.

 As far as hotels, go The Breakers Hotel at 1507 Ocean Avenue, has been there since the late 1800s and has a good restaurant.
 The Grand Victorian also has rooms and a good restaurant overlooking the ocean.
-Formerly the Black Trumpet, it is now Bareli’s by the Sea, and now Amelia’s By The Sea, its menu is a blend of old-school Italian and contemporary continental cuisine.
+Formerly the Black Trumpet, followed by Bareli’s by the Sea, and now Amelia’s By The Sea, its menu is a blend of old-school Italian and contemporary continental cuisine.
 Both hotels are across from the beach and short walk to restaurants and shops downtown.

 After lunch or dinner head to Hoffman’s Ice Cream & Yogurt for some wonderful ice cream.
 I loved the banana on my first visit and the sea salt caramel latte on the second.
 569 Church St., Spring Lake Heights, NJ.